rrajgor04/RiddhiBookStore/RiddhiBookStore/README.txt

 went successful.
 reviewd the github repo and created a README.md with the starting description of the project all done for today!

+03/11/2022
+12:15am
+downloaded bootstrap theme ...
+I selected Quartz(A glassmorphic layer)... replaced bootstrap.css in css and in site.css.. changed some layout...